lowrollr/dominion-axiom/README.md

 ## User Guide

 ### Getting Started
-This tool requires that the user have Python3 installed on thier machine.
+This tool requires that the user have Python3 installed on their machine.
+This guide also assumes that the reader has played Dominion before and is familiar with the rules.

 In order to run your first analysis of Dominion games, clone this repo, then input the following command into your command line of choice (within the dominion-axiom directory):
 ```